11 Lavish Flowers That Start With L + Growing Guide Charts

 Blooming Period:Short period

-Water needs:Submerge the potted plantings just below the water surface and lower them in the water as they grow until the desired depth is reached.
+Water needs:Submerge the potted plantings just below the water surface

 Lotus growing guide chart